 Condominiums in Florida are created pursuant to Florida Statute 718, and they are governed by the Association's Condominium Documents.

-Specific information is provided below for amendments regarding: Milestone Inspections & Reserve Studies, Association Websites, Estoppel Certificates, and Fire Sprinkler requirements.
+Specific information is provided below for amendments regarding: Milestone Inspections & Reserve Studies, Association Websites, Estoppel Certificates, Sale Disclosures, and Fire Sprinkler requirements.
 Recent changes to Emotional Support Animal laws and Assessment Notices & Collections changes are covered on the "News" page of this website.

 Owners should be familiar with Florida Statutes and the Association's Governing Documents: